FREE QUOTE in a minute

 Before that, the company equipped significantly revised Lemania movements.
 One such example with this movement is the Patek Philippe Reference 5970.
 The watch was fabricated by the CEO Thierry Stern and had the shortest production run from 2004 to 2011 of any perpetual calendar chronograph of Patek.

 The Patek Philippe Reference 5970 also employed the Lemania 2310 calibre as a base, just like the Omega 321 calibre.
 However, the timepieces significantly vary in the degree of complexity.
 The brand indeed heavily revised the base movement before adding the perpetual calendar module on top.
 Even with the externally-sourced base movement, the Ref.
 5970 became a coveted collector’s asset.

 How to sell luxury watches online?

-If you are looking to ‘sell luxury watches’ or ‘sell my watch’, it is always essential to choose the right place as it will ensure you will obtain the best possible value for your watch based on the current market price.
+If you are looking to ‘sell your luxury watches’ or ‘How to sell your watch’, it is always essential to choose the right place as it will ensure you will obtain the best possible value for your watch based on the current market price.
 Choose trustworthy watch buyers in London or anywhere in the UK and sell your watch online in a simple, convenient and straightforward way.

 To begin the process, you will simply have to fill up their online form, providing information as much as possible about your watch and get an initial quote by phone or email.
 It will ideally take as little as two days to complete right from receiving a quote, sending your watch to getting paid.
 Thus, get in touch today with a professional and reliable watch buyer to sell watches or ‘sell my watch’ and raise quick cash immediately.